operand/agency/site/_articles/synchronous_messaging.md

 ---
-title: Synchronous Requests
+title: Synchronous Messaging
 ---

-# Synchronous Requests
+# Synchronous Messaging

 The `Agent.request()` method is a synchronous version of the `send()` method that allows you to call an action and receive its return value or exception synchronously.
-If the action responds with an error, an `ActionError` will be raised containing the error message.
+If the action responds with an error, an `ActionError` will be raised containing the original error message.

 Here's an example of how you might use `request()`: